Trust Considerations in Divorce

 Category:

 In many states, including California, trusts are sometimes created with separate property by one spouse in contemplation of marriage, to protect assets, small businesses, and other property.
+In high-asset situations, working with the best high net worth divorce lawyers in Los Angeles is especially important, as trust structures in these cases can be extraordinarily complex and require sophisticated legal analysis.
 In other cases, divorcing parties sometimes have accumulated real property and other forms of wealth in a trust during a marriage of long duration.
 These circumstances can raise issues in a divorce that arise from the existence of a trust.
 Is the trust revocable or irrevocable?
 What is the character of the assets in the trust?
 Has there been a transmutation of one or more assets for purposes of community property characterization?
 Can the trust be modified prior to final judgment?

 RRL Up Icon